Cheddar is the most popular type of cheese in the world.

 On the positive side, Cheddar cheese is very low in lactose.

-Therefore, it is unlikely to be a problem for the majority of people.
+Therefore, it is unlikely to be a problem for most people.

 Many people who can’t tolerate milk will often be able to tolerate hard cheese such as Cheddar (20).